-Google rolled out its first public beta/development release of the upcoming Android Q that will officially be released in the second half of 2019.
+Google rolled out its first public beta/development release of the upcoming Android Q, which will officially be released in the second half of 2019.
 Android Q is introducing new privacy protections, new foldable screen support given the recent wave of foldable devices, the ability to share shortcuts, improved peer-to-peer/internet connectivity, new WiFi performance and low latency modes, support for the AV1 video codec, support for audio encoding using Opus, a native MIDI API, and other enhancements.

 The first beta of Android Q is currently available for any Pixel device, including the first-gen Pixel and Pixel XL.
-According to Google, this support has stretched out to those devices that are in high demand.
+According to Google, this support has stretched out to devices in high demand.
 You should first learn about it completely before you decide to download it on your primary device.

 Google says that the Android Q will come with greater control and features over location data.
-For now, users can decide when apps can get access to this particular data and when it cannot.
+For now, users can decide when apps can get access to this particular data and when they cannot.

 In this new Android Q, a user gets to decide which downloaded files can be accessed by an app and which cannot.
 Additionally, Android Q will prevent apps from launching an activity while in the background.
 On the other hand, Google will restrict app access to non-resettable device identifiers; these include details like device IMEI, serial number, etc. Android Q will also randomize the device’s MAC address when connected to different Wi-Fi networks by default.